apache/carbondata-site/src/site/markdown/sdk-guide.md

 *                      which is one row of data.
 * If CSVCarbonWriter, object is of type String[], which is one row of data
 * If JsonCarbonWriter, object is of type String, which is one row of json
-* Note: This API is not thread safe
+* Note: This API is not thread safe if writer is not built with number of threads argument.
 * @param object
 * @throws IOException
 */